vokhotnikov/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-In order to answer the question, we summarize average number of steps between days per interval:
+In order to answer the question, I summarized average number of steps between days per interval: